ssttonn/flutter_shazam_kit/README.md

 Note:

 - This plugin depends on Apple's [ShazamKit](https://developer.apple.com/shazamkit/), requires IOS 15 or higher, and requires Android API level 23 (Android 6.0) or higher.
-- In the early versions of this plugin, I only used `ShazamCatalog`, it was the default catalog used as library for music detection and I plan to implement `CustomCatalog` in the future.
+- In the early versions of this plugin, I only use `ShazamCatalog`, it was the default catalog used as library for music detection and I plan to implement `CustomCatalog` in the future.
 <p align="center">
 <img src="https://github.com/ssttonn/flutter_shazam_kit/blob/master/images/sample-flow.gif?raw=true" width="300"/>
 </p>